Marijuana laws, rules, and regulations

 Marijuana policy in progress

-The Department of Excise and Licenses and Office of Marijuana Policy strive to keep stakeholders apprised of all ongoing policy development and opportunities for public input.
+The Department of Licensing and Consumer Protection and Office of Marijuana Policy strive to keep stakeholders apprised of all ongoing policy development and opportunities for public input.
 Please sign up for our Marijuana Information Bulletin to be notified of policy updates.
-Virtual, public marijuana-related meetings held by the Department are recorded and can be viewed on the City and County of Denver’s Marijuana Public Meetings YouTube Channel.
+Virtual, public marijuana-related meetings held by the Department are recorded and can be viewed on the City and County of Denver's Marijuana Public Meetings YouTube Channel.

 History of marijuana policy in Denver